knowmetools/welcome-mailer/README.md

-# welcome-mailer
+# Welcome Mailer

-Sends out a welcome email to new users.
+This script is responsible for sending out a welcome email to new users.